inaimathi/gtypist-single-space/gtypist.typ

 I:(4)
 *:_U_R_L40
-D:    To learn to typewrite is not difficult.
+D:To learn to typewrite is not difficult.
 The keyboard :of the typewriter may be mastered in a few hours, but to :get speed in typewriting calls for a good deal of practice.
  :One of the best methods of getting up speed is to write a